-2.5 Conformity
+2.5 EU conformity

-The device complies with the legal requirements of the applicable country-specific directives or technical regulations.
-We confirm conformity with the corresponding labelling.
+The device fulfils the legal requirements of the applicable EU directives.
+By affixing the CE marking, we confirm the conformity of the instrument with these directives.

-The corresponding conformity declarations can be found on our homepage.
+The EU conformity declaration can be found on our homepage.